setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 **Documents**: `adr-0043-architecture-levels.md`

-ADR-0043 contains two sections numbered "3." — one titled "Decision" and a second one titled "Consequences, Impacts & Follow-up Actions".
+ADR-0043 it contains two sections numbered "3." — one titled "Decision" and a second one titled "Consequences, Impacts & Follow-up Actions".
 The ADR template uses sections 1–5.
 The second "3." should be renumbered to "5." to match the standard ADR structure used in other documents in this folder.